Easing Maintenance of Academic Static Analyzers: Related Work

 A blog post from the Frama-C team by \cite{framac-creduce} highlights that automated testcase reduction simplified their interaction with industrial clients having private codebases.
 At least for runtime errors, these industrial clients can run automated testcase reduction by themselves.
 The reduction will yield a highly simplified testcase that will not leak important parts of the initial, private codebase, which can then be sent to Frama-C developers without any confidentiality issues.

 \paragraph{Testing the soundness and precision of static analyzers.} \cite{DBLP:conf/kbse/BugariuWC018} perform automated testing of numerical abstract domains, by checking that some chosen properties should be verified.
 We rely on a similar yet simplified approach in \Cref{sec:heuristic:unsoundness}, through an encoding of a heuristic rule to detect unsoundness during an analysis.
 However, our approach is not specific to numerical abstract domains.
+Goblint relies on a similar approach implemented by \cite{goblint-issue} to check that at least one branch in conditionals is not dead.

 \cite{DBLP:conf/issta/KlingerCW19} describe ways to automatically compare the soundness and precision of different C static analyzers on programs from the Software-Verification Competition (SV-Comp).
 In particular, the original program can be mutated to check the results at different program points, and a notion of $\delta-$unsoundness is established, to reduce spurious warnings.
 In our case, we have only considered different configurations of Mopsa, but not compared it using testcase reduction to other static analysis tools. \cite{DBLP:conf/cgo/TanejaLR20} develop SMT-based algorithms that can detect soundness and precision errors of some of LLVM dataflow analyses.